YuchenFan48/YuchenFan48.github.io/_pages/about.md

 # About me

 Hi there!
 I am a junior undergraduate student at the University of Electronic Science and Technology of China (UESTC) and currently a research assistant at the National University of Singapore (NUS), supervised by Young Presidential Prof. [Yang You](https://www.comp.nus.edu.sg/~youy/).
-I also worked closely with Dr. [Kai Wang](https://kaiwang960112.github.io/) and Prof. [Wei Jin](https://www.cs.emory.edu/~wjin30/).
+I also work closely with Dr. [Kai Wang](https://kaiwang960112.github.io/) and Prof. [Wei Jin](https://www.cs.emory.edu/~wjin30/).

-My research primarily focuses on Efficient Learning (Knowledge Distillation & Model Compression) and Data-centric AI (Dataset Distillation & Data Selection).
+My research primarily focuses on Efficient Learning (Knowledge Distillation and Model Compression) and Data-centric AI (Dataset Distillation and Data Selection).
 Please feel free to drop me an email if you want to discuss relevant research topics or potential collaborations!